 Being stuck at home sometimes feels like being stranded on a desert island.
-If you come to think about it, we’re all living the lives of castaways at the moment: We rarely have contact to other humans, time is a mystery, there ain’t enough food around, and toilet paper isn’t anywhere to be found.
+If you come to think about it, we’re all living the lives of castaways at the moment: We rarely have contact with other humans, time is a mystery, there ain’t enough food around, and toilet paper isn’t anywhere to be found.

 If there is one castaway who knows perfectly well what social distancing means, it’s gotta be Robinson Crusoe.
-While we’ve been locked inside for only a couple of weeks, Daniel Defoe’s legendary title character spends 28 years on a desert island, 25 of them without contact to other humans.
+While we’ve been locked inside for only a couple of weeks, Daniel Defoe’s legendary title character spends 28 years on a desert island, 25 of them without contact with other humans.
 Even if you haven’t read the story, you can imagine the hardship he suffers.
 But life on the island isn’t all bad.
 Crusoe tries to make the best of his situation and learns quite a lot during the 28 years in isolation.
 Here’s what we can learn from him:

 1. Slowing Down

 Before being shipwrecked, Crusoe is an adventurer.
 He’s always out and about, always looking for the next voyage to go on.
 It’s only when he’s forced to stay at one place that he has time to reflect on himself, on life, on society.
 He learns what truly matters to him, what’s truly necessary and valuable in life.
-I think that in today’s fast-paced society, we should really follow his example and appreciate the time we now have to slow down and reflect.
+I think that in today’s fast-paced society, we should follow his example and appreciate the time we now have to slow down and reflect.

 2. Making Do With Very Little

 As most of the stores are closed at the moment, it isn’t as easy to get everything we need.
 So it’s time to get creative.
 A castaway can’t just go to the shops either.
 Making face masks might be a good example right now.
 As most of them are sold out, why not just make one yourself?
-All you need is fabric, needle and thread, a pair of scissors, and elastic band.
+All you need is fabric, needle and thread, a pair of scissors, and an elastic band.
 Just explore the island that is your home and gather all materials you need.
 If something’s missing, get creative!
 Necessity is the mother of invention.

 3. Trying out new activities